-Aareal Bank defines credit risk or counterparty risk as the risk of losses being incurred due to (i) a business partner defaulting on contractual obligations; (ii) collateral being impaired; or (iii) a risk arising upon realisation of collateral.
-Both credit business and trading activities may be subject to counterparty risk.
-Counterparty risk exposure from trading activities may refer to risk exposure visavis counterparties or issuers.
-Country risk is also defined as a form of counterparty risk.
+Aareal Bank defines credit risk - or counterparty credit risk - as the risk of losses being incurred due to (i) a business partner defaulting on contractual obligations; (ii) collateral being impaired; or (iii) a risk arising upon realisation of collateral.
+Both credit business and trading activities may be subject to counterparty credit risk.
+Counterparty credit risk exposure from trading activities may refer to risk exposure vis-à-vis counterparties or issuers.
+Country risk is also defined as a form of counterparty credit risk.